-There are currently three types of exams at LUISS:
+There are currently three types of exams at Luiss:

-1. written exam followed by an oral exam entailing the recording of the grade
+1. Written exam followed by an oral exam entailing the recording of the grade

-In case of a written exam to be followed by an oral part which entails the conclusive recording, students will receive an e-mail to their LUISS account asking to view the result of the written part on their web self-service; afterwards the students will have to sit the oral exam on the scheduled exam date and the exam result will be recorded on the career in presence.
+In case of a written exam to be followed by an oral part which entails the conclusive recording, students will receive an e-mail to their Luiss account asking to view the result of the written part on their web self-service; afterwards the students will have to sit the oral exam on the scheduled exam date and the exam result will be recorded on the career in presence.

-2. oral exam entailing the recording of the grade
+2. Oral exam entailing the recording of the grade

 In case of an exclusive oral exam the registration procedure will be completed during the exam with the lecturer.

-3. written exam only entailing the recording of the grade.
+3. Written exam only entailing the recording of the grade.

-In the case of an exclusive written exam, students will receive an e-mail to their LUISS and will have three days since the results are published by the professor to check it on their web self-service and, potentially, to refuse the grade.
+In the case of an exclusive written exam, students will receive an e-mail to their Luiss account and will have three days since the results are published by the professor to check it on their web self-service and, potentially, to refuse the grade.
 During the three days the written exams can be viewed by agreement directly with the Professor.
-If students do not refuse the grade within 3 days since the results are published, the result of the exam result will be permanently recorded in the students’ career.
+If students do not refuse the grade within three days since the results are published, the result of the exam result will be permanently recorded in the students’ career.

 It is reminded that: